plancomps/CBS-beta/CBS-beta/Languages-beta/index.md

 MiniJava
 --------

-MiniJava is a very simple subset of Java, useful for illustrating the CBS funcons for classes and objects.
+MiniJava is a very simple subset of Java, useful for illustrating the funcons for classes and objects.
 See the page about the definition of [MiniJava in CBS] for further details.

 SL
 --

+The SimpleLanguage, abbreviated "SL", is useful for illustrating the CBS of dynamic language features.
+See the page about the definition of [SL in CBS] for further details.

 Caml Light
 ----------

-Pending.
+(Pending)

 [CBS framework]: ../index.md

 [Funcons-beta]: ../Funcons-beta/index.md

-[CBS-beta language specification reading guide]: ???
+[CBS-beta language specification reading guide]

 [IMP in CBS]: IMP/index.md

 [SIMPLE in CBS]: SIMPLE/index.md

 [MiniJava in CBS]: MiniJava/index.md

+[SL in CBS]: SL/index.md